Enhancing our community through parks, programs, and service.

 .

-This league is co-ed for ages 4-12!
-Divisions are 4-6, 6-8, 8-10, 10-12.
+Our baseball leagues are co-ed for ages 4-12 and are designed to teach fundamental skills in a fun environment with a focus on positive sportsmanship.
+Divisions offered include: T-ball (4-6), Rookies Coach Pitch (7-9), and Minors / Majors (10-12).
 Players must turn the minimum age for each division before or during the season to be eligible to play.

 Parents of children of an age that overlaps two divisions should select the division they desire their child to play in based on the child's size and ability.

-Teams will practice once a week and play one game per week (8 week season) on Saturdays.
-League is structured on fundamentals and having fun!
+T-ball and Rookies Teams will practice once a week and play one game per week on Saturdays.

 Please call the park office at 303.646.3599 for more information